|

 Old Corner Bookstore

 The Old Corner Bookstore is in Boston’s oldest commercial building.
 It was built in 1718 as an apothecary shop and home.
 It then became the center of American book publishing in the mid-1800s.
 Here, publishers, Ticknor and Fields introduced the world to well-known American writers, such as Louisa May Alcott and Mark Twain.
-Saved from demolition in 1960, the building’s leases to Chipotle Mexican Grill help subsidize important historic preservation projects in Boston’s neighborhoods.
+Saved from demolition in 1960, the building’s lease to Chipotle Mexican Grill helped subsidize important historic preservation projects in Boston’s neighborhoods.

 Old Corner Bookstore